ropensci/roweb3/content/technotes/2020-11-19-moving-away-travis/index.md

 The GitHub Actions (GHA) platform was introduced only recently, but has quickly taken over the open-source world.
 The system is extremely flexible, allowing you to run any combination of scripts, containers, and imported actions from other users.
 The native integration with GitHub this takes away the annoying authentication dance that is required for third party services, making the setup completely seamless.
 Very generous free build resources are provided for open source projects, but if you need something else, GHA also allows you to plug in [self-hosted runners](https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/about-self-hosted-runners), giving you complete control of your hardware and build environment.

-To get started with GHA for R, the [r-lib/actions](https://github.com/r-lib/actions) repo has a number of preconfigured actions and example configurations written by Jim Hester (again), for installing R, running checks, etc. Simply copy the [check-standard.yaml](https://github.com/r-lib/actions/blob/master/examples/check-standard.yaml) file into the `.github/workflows/` folder of your R package (or run [`usethis::use_github_action_check_standard()`](https://usethis.r-lib.org/reference/use_github_action.html)), then push, and see the magic happen.
+To get started with GHA for R, the [r-lib/actions](https://github.com/r-lib/actions) repo has a number of preconfigured actions and example configurations written by Jim Hester (again), for installing R, running checks, etc. Simply copy the [check-standard.yaml](https://github.com/r-lib/actions/blob/master/examples/check-standard.yaml) file into the `.github/workflows/` folder of your R package [^1], then push, and see the magic happen.
 Note that Jim's scripts are only one example: GHA will let you run any script in the OS or container your choice, allowing you to fully customize what happens on each new push, pull request, opened issue, etc.

 ## Thank you Travis !